danplisetsky/merge-chapters-md/README.md

 -d, --directory                       Specify a custom directory.
 Defaults to the current directory -t, --title                           Specify a custom title.
 Defaults to the name basename of the directory -f, --finalFolder, --final-folder     Specify where to put the output file.
 Defaults to the directory -a, --addHeaders, --add-headers       A boolean flag.
-If set, adds an H2 header to the beggining of every chapter.
+If set, adds an H2 header to the beginning of every chapter.
 The header is the number of the chapter.
 Defaults to false
 -s, --subtitle                         Specify a path to an .md file, the contents of which will be used as a subtitle.
 Defaults to null
--p, --pandocFromat, --pandoc-format   A comma separated list of pandoc output formats (pdf is not supported).
+-p, --pandocFormat, --pandoc-format   A comma separated list of pandoc output formats (pdf is not supported).
 Requires pandoc to be installed and available in your PATH.
 Defaults to null
 -w, --watch                           A boolean flag.
 If set, watches the directory for changes and merges automatically.
 Defaults to false
 -i, --watchInterval, --watch-interval Specify an interval in ms to wait before merging automatically on change.
 Defaults to 1000
 -c, --config                          Specify a path to a custom config file.
 It should be a JSON file where keys are any of the flags described above.
-Note that flags provied directly will override those present in the config file
+Note that the flags provided directly will override those present in the config file
 ```

 ## Usage